iBridges-for-iRODS/iBridges/docs/source/quickstart.rst

     ipath.meta.add("some_key", "some_value", "some_units")

 We have used the :code:`IrodsPath` class here, which is central to the iBridges API.
-From here we have access to the metadata as shown above, but additionally there many more convenient features directly accessible such as getting the size of a collection or data object.
+From here we have access to the metadata as shown above, but additionally there are many more convenient features directly accessible such as getting the size of a collection or data object.
 A detailed description of the features is present in another part of the :doc:`documentation <ipath>`.